savonet/book/audio.md

 only.
 Liquidsoap supports many protocols and even the possibility of adding your own.

-For instance, the `youtube-dl` protocol allows the use of the `youtube-dl`\indexop{youtube-dl}
-program in order to download files from YouTube.
+For instance, the `youtube-dl` protocol allows the use of the `youtube-dl`\indexop{youtube-dl} program (or its more recent alternative `yt-dlp`) in order to download files from YouTube.

 ```{.liquidsoap include="liq/youtube-dl.liq" from=1 to=-1}
 ```

 when playing such a file, we need to do more than simply connect to some particular location over the internet, and have to do tricky stuff in order to fetch the video from YouTube.
-Similarly, the `say`\indexop{say} protocol uses the text-to-speech software `text2wave` provided by the festival project in order to synthesize speech.
+Similarly, the `say`\indexop{say} protocol uses text-to-speech software (either `pico2wave`, or `gtts`, or `text2wave` provided by the festival project) in order to synthesize speech.
 For instance,

 ```{.liquidsoap include="liq/say.liq" from=1 to=-1}
 ```